wwicak/sonic-utilities/doc/Command-Reference.md

 **show interfaces counters**

-This show command displays packet counters for all interfaces since the last time the counters were cleared.
+This show command displays packet counters for all interfaces(except the "show interface detailed" command) since the last time the counters were cleared.
 To display l3 counters "rif" subcommand can be used.
 There is no facility to display counters for one specific l2 interface.
 For l3 interfaces a single interface output mode is present.
 Optional argument "-a" provides two additional columns - RX-PPS and TX_PPS.
 Optional argument "-p" specify a period (in seconds) with which to gather counters over.
+To display the detailed per-interface counters "detailed <interface-name>" subcommand can be used.

 - Usage:
   ```